rjkeller/RestApiApp/README.md

 - Errors are not super verbose.
 It could use some improvement to provide more details to the developer if they hit a snag.
 Right now it can be challenging to debug a call without looking at the code of the Rest server and that is a problem.

+- I ran out of time for super solid form validation.
+So the system permits more junk than it should.
+My plan for implementation would involve using the Symfony form validation system to make it super easy to validate each field.
+I have some validation that was mentioned in the spec, but it's incomplete in my opinion.

 - I was hoping to have more extensive unit tests, but I ran out of time.
 I guess this is the story of unit tests at too many organizations :).
 But some is better than none.

 - So using the Doctrine 'array' type was ItemSet.itemIds was good in theory, but the operators were more broken than I remember it.
 I ended up spending a dumb amount of time trying to debug Doctrine.
 So for ItemSet, the code for managing itemIds is more wonky than it should be.
 I basically had to hack the operators in PHP and that is not cool.
 I guess I should've just did it the old-fashioned way and used JOINs with a table for ItemSet->Item relations.
 So if I had more time, I'd likely just do joins and trash the PHP operators.
 With that said, the PHP operators do work.